conan-io/docs/introduction.rst

 The different applications in the image above are:

-- The **conan client**: this is a console/terminal command line application, containing the heavy logic for package creation and consumption.
+- The **Conan client**: this is a console/terminal command line application, containing the heavy logic for package creation and consumption.
 Conan client has a local cache for package storage, and so it allows you to fully create and test packages offline.
 You can also **work offline** so long as no new packages are needed from remote servers.
-- The **conan server**: this is a TCP server that can be easily run as your **own server on-premises** to host your private packages.
+- The **Conan server**: this is a TCP server that can be easily run as your **own server on-premises** to host your private packages.
 It is also a service application that can be run as a daemon or service, behind a web server (apache, nginx), or easily as stand-alone application.
-Both the conan client and the conan_server are OSS, MIT license, so you can use them for free in your company, customize them, or redistribute them without any legal issue.
+Both the Conan client and the conan_server are OSS, MIT license, so you can use them for free in your company, customize them, or redistribute them without any legal issue.
-- **JFrog** `Artifactory <https://jfrog.com/artifactory/>`_ offers conan repositories; so it can also be used as an on-premises server.
+- **JFrog** `Artifactory <https://jfrog.com/artifactory/>`_ offers Conan repositories; so it can also be used as an on-premises server.
 It is a more powerful solution, featuring a WebUI, multiple auth protocols, High Availability, etc. It also has cloud offerings that will allow you to have private packages without having any on-premises infrastructure.
-- **JFrog** `Bintray <https://bintray.com/>`_ provides a public and free hosting service for OSS conan packages.
-Users can create their own repositories under their accounts and organizations, and freely upload conan packages there, without moderation.
+- **JFrog** `Bintray <https://bintray.com/>`_ provides a public and free hosting service for OSS Conan packages.
+Users can create their own repositories under their accounts and organizations, and freely upload Conan packages there, without moderation.
 You should, however, take into account that those packages will be public, and so they must conform to the respective licenses, especially if the packages contain third party code.
-Just reading or retrieving conan packages from Bintray, doesn't require an account, an account is only needed to upload packages.
+Just reading or retrieving Conan packages from Bintray, doesn't require an account, an account is only needed to upload packages.
 Besides that, Bintray provides a central repository called `conan-center
   <https://bintray.com/conan/conan-center>`_ which is moderated, and packages are reviewed before